 The first hotel of “Hampton by Hilton” brand arrives in Spain to offer an authentic hospitality experience, which promises thoughtful and friendly service where Team Members proactively anticipate guests’ needs to satisfy fully enjoy their stay.

-Located in the Northern Area of Madrid, specifically at exit 17 of the A1 in Alcobendas, and close to 8 business parks, the Madrid-Barajas Adolfo Suárez airport, as well as the Palacio de Hielo and IFEMA, this hotel is considered a new link of interest to facilitate rest and networking in one of the areas with the most business activity in our country.
+Located in the northern area of Madrid, specifically at exit 17 of the A1 in Alcobendas, and close to eight business parks, the Madrid-Barajas Adolfo Suárez airport, as well as the Palacio de Hielo and IFEMA, this hotel is considered a key address for both networking and relaxation in one of the areas with the most business activity in the country.

 Features for an authentic hospitality experience

-Thanks to its 138 fully equipped rooms, as well as a lobby bar that offersboth gastronomic enjoyments and maximizing the possibilities of doing business virtually or in personthrough its co-working space and meeting rooms, the new Hampton by Hilton offers a host of value-added amenities for the convenience of all guests.
+Thanks to its 138 fully-equipped rooms, a lobby bar that offers a host of gastronomic delights, and a combination of co-working space and meeting rooms for conducting business either virtually or in person, Hampton by Hilton Alcobendas Madrid offers a host of value-added amenities for the convenience of all guests.

 Every Hampton by Hilton guest will enjoy the brand’s signature free, hot breakfast with healthy options; On the Run™ breakfast bags; and free WiFi in every room.
 Hampton continues to lead the pack in terms of guest experience, with Hampton by Hilton Team Members committed to delivering friendly and authentic service, backed by the industry-leading 100% Hampton Guarantee™.

-The project, designed by Bilbao’s architectural studio BAT, is inspired by the landscape of the Sierra Madrileña and reflects contemporaneity thanks to its vibrant façade.
-It has a fully equipped gym, a large pool and different spaces in which to relax.
-In this way, not only people with a business motivation can enjoy its comforts, and those who wish to do tourism, they also have a direct connection with the airport, commercial urban centers and the city of Madrid itself.
-All this, in an enclave near the Sierra de Madrid.
+The project, designed by Bilbao’s architectural studio BAT, is inspired by the landscape of the Sierra Madrileña and reflects modernity thanks to its vibrant facade.
+The hotel has a fully equipped gym, a large pool and different spaces for relaxation.
+In this way, not only can business guests enjoy the hotel’s comforts, but those who wish to do some exploration also have a direct connection with the airport, commercial urban centers, and the city of Madrid itself.
+All of this is conveniently located in an enclave near the Sierra de Madrid.

 Hilton CleanStay: Assurance and peace-of-mind for guests and Team Members